Olakunle-Eko/Marketing-Dashboard/README.md

 3.What is the monthly and yearly trends for spend, conversions, ROI, and clicks?

-4. What was the conversion rate according to the categories?
+4.What was the conversion rate according to the categories?

-5. what was the Return of Investment on each catergory?
+5.what was the Return of Investment on each catergory?

-6. What is the revenue generated on each product?
+6.What is the revenue generated on each product?

-7. What was the conversion rate of customers by categories?
+7.What was the conversion rate of customers by categories?

-8. Compare the Rate of those who viewed the ad and those who ended up clicking on it.
+8.Compare the Rate of those who viewed the ad and those who ended up clicking on it.
 (Clicks vs Impression)